2025 Islamabad suicide bombing: Aftermath

 As of 11 November 2025, sources report 12–13 people killed and upwards of 27–36 injured.
 Victims included passing civilians, some of whom were present for court appointments, typically drawing hundreds of visitors.
 Witnesses described ensuing panic, with the blast being heard from miles away.
 A lawyer inside the court's cafeteria said the blast blew him from his chair, believing that "the number of casualties could have been much higher" should the attacker have detonated the explosive inside the courtroom.

 More than a dozen individuals were taken away from the scene by ambulances to the Pakistan Institute of Medical Sciences.
 Doctors there claimed the death toll could rise.
 Police cordoned off the area of the attack shortly after the bombing as plumes of smoke rose from the street.
 Forensics teams searched through debris for further evidence.
-They found the decapitated head of the attacker, which was found nearby, confirming the nature of the attack.
+They found the severed head of the attacker, which was found nearby, confirming the nature of the attack.
 CCTV footage also confirmed the blast came from an attacker.

 Jamaat-ul-Ahrar, a faction of the TTP, claimed responsibility for the attack.
 The TTP itself officially denied involvement in the attack.
 In a statement, the TTP said, "Judges, lawyers and officials who carried out rulings under Pakistan's un-Islamic laws were targeted."
 They said that attacks would continue until the Pakistani government adopts Sharia law.

 An investigation was opened a day after the attack.
 Seven suspects were arrested in Rawalpindi following the bombing.
 On 13 November, interior minister Mohsin Naqvi said that the suicide bomber was an Afghan national.

 Following the attack, eight members of the Sri Lanka national cricket team, which was in Pakistan for a one-day international series and a subsequent T20 tri-series, requested to leave the country, citing security concerns.
 Following consultations with Pakistani authorities, Sri Lanka Cricket announced that the team would continue playing in the country and threatened disciplinary action against cricketers who left.
 The tri-series matches, which were originally to have been held partially in Lahore, were moved entirely to Rawalpindi.